-Adverbials, by definition, can be attached to non-arguments, that is, VPs, IPs, Aps and root CPs, but they cannot be attached to the arguments themselves.
-In contrast, adnominals can be attached to arguments such as DPs, PPS, CPs and NPs, but they cannot be attached to non-arguments.
-Hence, we can use this property to get another clue whether a given focus sensitive expression is adnominal or adverbial.
+Adverbials, by definition, can be attached to non-arguments, that is, VPs, IPs, APs, and root CPs, but they cannot be attached to the arguments themselves.
+In contrast, adnominals can be attached to arguments such as DPs, PPs, CPs, and NPs, but they cannot be attached to non-arguments.
+Hence, this property can be used to get another clue as to whether a given focus sensitive expression is adnominal or adverbial.

-To reach this goal, we propose conducting a judgment felicity task.
-Construct in the object language the sentences containing a focus sensitive expression.
-Notice that to obtain minimal pairs you should prepare two versions of each sentence.
-In version (a) the focus sensitive expression should be attached sentence attachment judgment adnominal/ adverbial Mary invited only $[John]F$ . argument felicitous adnominal Mary only invited $[John]F$ . non-argument felicitous adverbial to the argument, and in the version (b) the focus sensitive expression should be attached to the non-argument.
+To reach this goal, a judgment felicity task is recommended.
+Construct sentences containing a focus sensitive expression in the object language.
+Note that in order to obtain minimal pairs you should prepare two versions of each sentence: in version (a) the focus sensitive expression should be attached to the argument, and in version (b) the focus sensitive expression should be attached to the non-argument.